Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

 LSU Schedule Analysis

-- The Tigers' signature victory this season came against the Virginia Tech Hokies, a squad ranked inside the AP's Top 25 (No. 13).
-The Tigers secured the 82-64 win at home on November 30.
+- Against the No. 13 Virginia Tech Hokies on November 30, the Tigers registered their signature win of the season, an 82-64 home victory.

-- The Tigers have one win versus Quadrant 1 teams, tied for the 25th-most in the nation.
+- The Tigers have one win against Quadrant 1 opponents, tied for the 25th-most in the country.

 - LSU has tied for the second-most Quadrant 4 victories in the country (nine).